CrossGeeks/GoogleClientPlugin/GoogleClient/docs/iOSSetup.md

 # iOS Setup

-* Install Plugin.GoogleClient package into your Android project.
+* Install Plugin.GoogleClient package into your iOS project.

 ## Prerequisites
 1. Complete the [Google Firebase Console Setup](GoogleFirebaseConsoleSetup.md) to include the required configuration file to you're projects.